I recently watched the 2007 USC commencement speech given by Charlie Munger, Warren Buffett’s partner and confidante for almost 60 years.

 It’s a common adage in today’s startup culture that one has to have a series of failures before they reach the path of tech enlightenment.
 While I disagree with the premise, the idea of failing at something to learn something else is one.

 Failing at something is learning the hard way.
-When you learn the hard way it’s often a deep embedded kind of learning that stays with you throughout life.
+When you learn the hard way it’s often a deeply embedded kind of learning that stays with you throughout life.

 We equally learn from success too.
 Again, it’s a different kind of learning.
 It creates a sense of accomplishment and confidence which deep learning comes from.